 See These Reviews Too

-We actually make them naturally.
+We make them naturally.
 There are up to 9 different types of ceramides in human skin, where they act like cement, providing a barrier between the environment and us.
 Ceramides are also a humectant, so they hold water in the skin.
 This helps keep the skin stay plump and supple.
 As we age, the levels in the skin tend to decline.
-This can lead to skin that's dry, itchy aged-spotted and even wrinkled.
+This can lead to skin that's dry, itchy aged-spotted, and even wrinkles.

 As mentioned in the video below, the original source of ceramides was cow brains.
 Fortunately, that's no longer the case.
 Today, most ceramides are derived from:

 This is why they are are also called phytoceramides.
 The prefix phyto means plant.
-Ceramides can also be found in spinach, milk, eggs and soybeans.
+Ceramides can also be found in spinach, milk, eggs, and soybeans.
 It's estimated that Americans only get about 0.3 to 0.4 grams per day from food sources.
-While they are synthetically made, intriguing research suggests they can help support your natural production.
+While they are synthetically made, research suggests they can help support your natural production of their critical molecules.

 Ceramides And Wrinkles: The Research